upala-digital-identity/docs/source/universe.rst

 **State ID based identity system (branch)**.
 Such a branch could rely on group types with fixed hierarchy levels.
 A user is allowed to join only a city-level group.
 City-level group joins region-level groups.
 Then come country-level and world-level.
 Every level with its own entering rules, governance and incentive models.

+**Radical ID**.
+Set a price for which you are willing to sell your identity to anyone willing to pay.
+Pay a "tax" relative to the price.

+**Reputation tracker**.
+Servieces (DApps) give scores to users for interactions.
+Services are curated via Token Curated Registries.

 Wraps
 -----